USS Mannert L. Abele: History

 At about 14:40, three Mitsubishi A6M Zeroes broke orbit and closed to attack.
 Mannert L. Abele drove off one and shot down another about 4000 yd out.
-Despite numerous hits from 5‑inch and light anti-aircraft fire, and spewing smoke and flame, the third kamikaze crashed into the starboard side and penetrated the after engine room where it exploded.
+Despite numerous hits from 5‑inch and light anti-aircraft fire, and spewing smoke and flame, the third kamikaze crashed into the starboard side and penetrated the aft engine room where it exploded.
 LSM(R)-189's captain, James M. Stewart, reported, "It is difficult to say what it was that hit the DD 733.
 This officer personally saw what appeared to be two (2) planes orbiting in a northerly direction from the DD 733, and then suddenly, what appeared to be, one plane, accelerated at a terrific rate, too fast for us to fire at.
 This plane dove at an angle of approximately 30 degrees, starting at about four miles [7.5 km] away.
 Since we had no air search radar, the above statements are merely my own conclusions."
 (This may have been one of the earliest intelligence reports of the Ohka kamikaze aircraft.)

 Immediately, Mannert L. Abele began to lose headway.
 The downward force of the blast, which had wiped out the after engineering spaces, broke the destroyer's keel midships, abaft No. 2 stack.
 The bridge lost control and all guns and directors lost power.

 A minute later, at about 14:46, Mannert L. Abele took a second and fatal hit from a Yokosuka MXY-7 Ohka kamikaze rocket powered flying bomb that struck the starboard waterline abreast the forward fireroom.
-Its 2600 lb warhead exploded, buckling the ship, and “cutting out all power, lights, and communications.”
+Its 2600 lb warhead exploded, buckling the ship, and "cutting out all power, lights, and communications."

 Almost immediately, the destroyer broke in two, her midship section obliterated.
 Her bow and stern sections sank rapidly.
 As survivors clustered in the churning waters enemy planes bombed and strafed them.
-However, LSM(R)-189 and LSM(R)-190 shot down two of the remaining attackers, repelled further attacks, and rescued the survivors.
+However, LSM(R)-189 and LSM(R)-190 shot down two of the remaining attackers, repelled further attacks and rescued the survivors.
 The number of casualties of her sinking was 84 killed according to a book by Roy S. Andersen who was among the survivors.

 Mannert L. Abele was the first of three radar pickets hit by an Ohka, but the only ship sunk by one during the Okinawa campaign.
 Despite the Japanese efforts, the radar pickets successfully completed their mission, thus ensuring the success of the campaign for the Americans.